johnbradley/k8s-bespin-playground/README.md

 https://github.com/johnbradley/k8s-bespin-playground/blob/master/bespinjob/BespinJob.ipynb

 # staging
-Consists of a couple scripts to stage data in and out of DukeDS and a Dockerfile https://github.com/johnbradley/k8s-bespin-playground/blob/master/staging/Dockerfile
+Consists of a couple scripts to stage data in and out of DukeDS and a Dockerfile.
+This has been built and temporarily pushed to `jbradley/duke-ds-staging`. https://github.com/johnbradley/k8s-bespin-playground/blob/master/staging/Dockerfile